HarperDB/documentation/docs/administration/harperdb-studio/manage-replication.md

-# Manage Clustering
+# Manage Replication

 HarperDB instance clustering and replication can be configured directly through the HarperDB Studio.
-It is recommended to read through the clustering documentation first to gain a strong understanding of HarperDB clustering behavior.
+It is recommended to read through the [clustering documentation](../../developers/clustering/README.md) first to gain a strong understanding of HarperDB clustering behavior.

-All clustering configuration is handled through the **cluster** page of the HarperDB Studio, accessed with the following instructions:
+All clustering configuration is handled through the **replication** page of the HarperDB Studio, accessed with the following instructions:

 1) Navigate to the [HarperDB Studio Organizations](https://studio.harperdb.io/organizations) page.